node-saml/passport-saml/README.md

 ```

 Provide an instance of an object which has these functions passed to the `cacheProvider` config option when using Passport-SAML.

+## SLO (single logout)

+Passport-SAML has built in support for SLO including
+* Signature validation
+* IdP initiated and SP initiated logouts
+* `Redirect` and `POST` SAML Protocol Bindings

 ## ChangeLog